Navidliverpool/nav_eshop3/README.md

-# Welcome to 24 Hours.
+# Welcome to 24 Hours
-## 24 Hours is an E-Commerce website.
+## :sparkles: 24 Hours is an E-Commerce website :sparkles:

 ### Table of Contents